sylvainraye/documentation-1/content/connectivity/custom/_index.en.md

   these services are stored in an easily accessible [container](https://symfony.com/doc/current/service_container.html#manually-wiring-arguments).
   The service container relies on the [DependencyInjection](https://symfony.com/doc/current/components/dependency_injection.html) injecting the dependencies needed by the service.
   You can define arguments to "request" a service from the container by specifying the type of an argument.
-  Service formats can be xml, json, csv or any custom format
+  Service formats can be xml, json, fastmap, csv or any custom format

 * `use:`
   define the name of the service used.